CHAPTER 34B

 (a) Nothing in this chapter shall be construed as imposing a tax upon any person when imposition of such tax upon that person would be in violation of the Constitution of the United States or that of the state, such as public schools and exempted churches and religious organizations.

-(b) There is exempted from the tax imposed by this chapter, all service users who have an income, adjusted for family size, at or below eighty percent of the area median income as determined under the Section 8, Income Limits for Los Angeles County, as published by the U.S. Department of Housing and Urban Development and applicable to the Community Development Block Grant Programs.
+(b) There is exempted from the tax imposed by this chapter, all service users who have an income, adjusted for family size, at or below 80 percent of the area median income as determined under Section 8, Income Limits for Los Angeles County, as published by the U.S. Department of Housing and Urban Development and applicable to the Community Development Block Grant Programs.

 (d) The city council reserves the power to, by order or resolution, establish other classes of persons or classes of utility service otherwise subject to payment of a tax imposed by this chapter and provide that such classes or persons or service shall be exempt, in whole or in part, from such tax.